What if we could control our data with digital contracts after it was shared?

 - Part 1: Creating Digital Rule of Law

-- Part 2: Programmatic Data Control & Automation
+- Part 2: Programmable Data Control & Automation

-- Part 3: Architecture for Programmatic Data and Digital Rights
+- Part 3: Architecture for Programmable Data and Digital Rights

 Alan Rodriguez is an accomplished digital leader, startup founder, and patent author with a passion for innovation, strategy and emergent digital business models.
 He’s available to tailor an IP and digital strategy for a few select organizations.